doxout/stractory/README.md

 # TODO

-Generic actors, e.g. generic dnode actor (generic in the sense that you will be able to specify any functions):
+## DONE: Generic dnode actor

+(generic in the sense that you will be able to specify any functions):

     strac.create('custom-dnode', stractory.dnode(function(options) {
         return {add: function(x) { return x + options.num }};
     }, {num: 5}));

+## Spawn actor

-and a child_process.spawn based actor with its stdin and stdout streams available for input/output:
+child process spawn based actor with its stdin and stdout streams available for input/output:

      // a glorified regular echo server - spawn once per client